How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 Per Hour

-Rates range from $35–$90/hour depending on your market and experience.
+Rates range from $35–$70/hour depending on your market and experience.
+GreenPal positions about $60/person/hour as a "fair" benchmark for 2026.
 Hourly pricing works better for unpredictable jobs like initial cleanups or one-time projects.

 Watch out: Customers get nervous about open-ended hourly billing.
 And as you get faster (which you will), you actually earn less per lawn.
 That's backwards.